 One night, she seemed very excited.
 She was coming to Kolkata on her way to Delhi and asked me to meet her at her guest house.
 We planned for dinner upon her arrival and spending the next day together.

 She was a master flirt and would always skirt around before our conversations turned intimate.
-For my small town bred, sexually repressed and chauvinistic mind, that was surely that ‘hard to get’ ploy to deepen my desperation.
+For my small town-bred, sexually repressed, and chauvinistic mind, that was sure that ‘hard to get’ ploy to deepen my desperation.